jecs-imperial/occam-pearce-kelly/README.md

 This implementation is based on the algorithm described in the following paper:

 * [A Dynamic Topological Sort Algorithm for Directed Acyclic Graphs](http://homepages.ecs.vuw.ac.nz/~djp/files/PK-JEA07.pdf) by David J. Pearce and Paul H.J.
-Kelly
+Kelly.

 ## Contact